-The Center for New Directions (CND) supports students through mentoring programs, workshops and events, social connections, and individual assistance.
+The Center for New Directions (CND) supports students through Ambassador programs, workshops and events, social connections, and individual assistance.

 The CND serves Career and Technical Education (CTE) students who are also:

-- Training to work in a field traditionally held by the opposite gender (Career Pioneers).
+- Training to work in a field traditionally held by the opposite gender.

 - Single parents (male or female), including single, pregnant women.